Bidders prepare for National Lottery tender battle

 Gambling Commission chief executive Neil McArthur has previously suggested there was “significant untapped potential” in the franchise, and that he hoped to see technology giants compete for the contract.

 Fighting for the tender will be the likes of Health Lottery operator Northern & Shell.
-It told iGamingBusiness.com that after 25 years under Camelot’s control, it was “time for a change” to the lottery’s management when the current contract expires in 2013.
+It told iGamingBusiness.com that after 25 years under Camelot’s control, it was “time for a change” to the lottery’s management when the current contract expires.

 Northern & Shell, which previously owned a number of national newspapers including the Daily Express and Daily Star, has assembled a team to manage its bid, and has already received the draft invitation to apply (ITA) from the tender managers.